-Masculinity actually produces the types of boyfriends, husbands, and fathers that empower, protect, defend, and love not just women, but all of those around them.
+Masculinity actually produces the types of boyfriends, husbands, and fathers who empower, protect, defend, and love not just women, but all of those around them.

 The authors state that traditional standards of masculinity include “anti-femininity, achievement, eschewal of the appearance of weakness, and adventure, risk, and violence.”
 If these negative qualities are the foundations of toxic masculinity, shouldn’t the opposite qualities be what real masculinity entails?
 Men who support women and are peaceful definitely sound like the better options.
 However, these are actually inherent tenants of true masculinity.